meaghangallant/odin-recipes/README.md

-# odin-recipes
+# Odin Recipes
-First Odin Project Project
+First Project for the Odin Project Curriculum